 4. Viewing houses.

 Viewing houses is really fun!
 We will go together to see what the spaces are like and try to imagine you owning them.
 I will do my best to point out great features, but I will also make sure to mention things that are potential issues to be aware of.
-Many homes in Portland are quite old.
+Many available homes are older.
 There are some issues that are fine to live with, but there are others that could be too much to take on.
 I’ll encourage you to snap some photos as we go so you can recall the houses later.
 You’ll see that they tend to blend together after you see a few!

 5. Making an offer.

 We will work together to write a really strong offer.
 I will caution you to keep in mind that we might have to offer on more than one house.
 After we send one, we will usually get a response relatively soon after.
 They can accept, counter, or reject it.

 Many agents send a counter offer to make the deal a bit sweeter for the seller.
 We can either accept the counter or send another counter back.
 Depending on the particular circumstance, we will decide what the best way to proceed is.